sarankhan-writes/sarankhan-writes.github.io/_posts/2026-06-06-my-vote-is-not-your-property.md

 ---
 layout: post
-title: "My vote is not your property"
+title: "TMy vote is not your property"
 date: 2026-06-06
 ---